-College of Law > Academics > Dual Degree Programs > JD/MBA
+College of Law > Academics > Joint Degree Programs > JD/MBA

 Offered jointly with DePaul's Kellstadt Graduate School of Business, the JD+MBA recognizes the growing complexity of business organizations and the increasing interaction of management and the law.
 The program integrates several functional areas of law and business and emphasizes the contributions each makes to the development of administrative competence.